andrea-rossi-univpm/programmazione-avanzata/README.md

     * Current time stamp with milliseconds
     * Message

-In the project the logger is injected almost in all modules and the message are formatted using the factory design pattern described below.
+In the project the logger is injected almost in all modules and the message are formatted using the factory design pattern described before.

 ### Users Loader
 This module takes care about loading the users from assets file.
 Use simply the following instrunction: